Business Litigation Committee

 About the Business Litigation Committee

-The Committee also seeks opportunities to work with our Common Pleas Court on matters of concern to business and commercial litigators.
-In early 2000, the Commerce Case Management Program of the Court of Common Pleas was established.
-The Committee strongly supported the establishment of this program and assisted the Court in its implementation.
-Among its efforts in this regard, the Committee recruited a panel of Judges Pro Tem to serve as volunteer mediators for the Court's Alternative Dispute Resolution program.
+The Committee's Annual Commerce Program Reception, usually held in the spring, brings together business litigators and members of the judiciary to celebrate the success of the Commerce Case Management Program of the Philadelphia Court of Common Pleas, which was established in 2000.
+The Committee strongly supported the establishment of this program, assisted the Court in its implementation, and continues to recruit Judges Pro Tem to serve as volunteer mediators for the Court's Alternative Dispute Resolution program.

 IN MEMORY OF THE HONORABLE ALBERT W. SHEPPARD, JR.